d-gangz/meme-generator/prompts/new-schema-table.md

 ## Step 4: Generate the SQL file and Migrate the DB

-Specifically run the following commands to generate the updated SQL file and migrate the DB.
+Specifically ask the user to run the following commands to generate the updated SQL file and migrate the DB.

 ```bash
 npm run db:generate